 If I read one more story where someone uses 'decimate' to describe the extermination of a group of people, or a scene of widespread death and slaughter, I think I will blow a gasket!
 The word comes from Latin, where it literally means 'removal of a tenth.'
 Decimation was a punishment for rebellion or cowardice in the face of the enemy.
 Individuals or small units showing rebellion or cowardice were executed.
 Large units, like a legion, were forced to kill one out of every ten selected by lot.

-Please, don't use 'decimate' when you mean devastate or exterminate!
+Please, don't use 'decimate' when you mean devastate or exterminate or destroy!

-Oh, and I will leave it up to you to study the difference between 'apocalypse' and 'armageddon!' as well as the difference between 'loose' and 'lose.'
+Oh, and I will leave it up to you to study the difference between 'apocalypse' and 'armageddon!' as well as the difference between 'loose' (the opposite of tight) and 'lose' (the opposite of find).

 End ranting mode, slightly shamefaced.